francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 Since the nim sum of a full board with $N = 4$ is equal to 0, it's not possible to win against the nim sum strategy as second player.

 On the other hand, the winning ratio against the nim sum strategy as first player is quite variable.
-It is due to the limited maximum depth: the minmax can't always calculate the optimal move, and the resulting ratios were: 0.3, 1.0, 0.7, etc...
+It is due to the limited maximum depth: the minmax can't always calculate the optimal move, and the resulting ratios were 0.3, 1.0, 0.7, etc...